nix-community/emacs2nix/README.md

 ```
 before building this package!

-The scripts `elpa-packages.sh`, `org-packages.sh`, `melpa-packages.sh`, and
+The scripts `elpa-packages.sh`, `nongnu-packages.sh`, `org-packages.sh`,
-`melpa-stable-packages.sh` regenerate each package set.
-They require
+`melpa-packages.sh`, and `melpa-stable-packages.sh` regenerate each package
-Nix to build.
+set.
+They require Nix to build.

 To update the ELPA or org-mode packages, run
 ```.bash